Jeniek09/Internet-history/readme.md

 * Updated the Navbar to now be a dropdown and responsive to different media devices
 * Introduced media queries to ensure that the pages, embedded images and videos do not get distorted when viewed on different devices
 * Changed the footer so that it does not float over the page content
+* Added pages for Project_2:
+  * python.html
+  * glossary.html
+  * aaa_testing.html
+  * oop_principles.html
+  * solid.html

 ## Table of Contents
 <a name="general-info"></a>
 ### General Info
-The History of the Internet is a hands-on web development project for class IS601 (Web System Development).
+* <b>Project 1</b> - The History of the Internet is a hands-on web development project for class IS601 (Web System Development).
 The purpose of this project is to implement the front-end languages like- HTML and CSS to create a functioning website which works both on laptop and mobile devices.
 The project further talks about the history of Internet; the conception of the topic to Web 2.0.
 The website consists of 4 pages which are elaborated below.
+* <b>Project 2</b> - The purpose of this project is get familiarized with the concepts, terminology and principles of Object-oriented programming in Python.

 ### Webpages